-Parenting orders can be sought by lodging with the Family Court the following documents:
+Parenting orders can be sought by lodging the following documents with the Family Court:

 The other party will file a Response to Initiating Application, Notice of Risk and a Response affidavit.

-The orders will set out who has responsibilities of the children in terms of who will have primary residency for the children, how the children will spend time and communicate with each parent.
-Furthermore, the orders may also deal with other important and difficult issues relating to the children will be dealt with such as schooling, religion, medical among others.
+The orders will set out who has responsibilities of the children, the children’s primary residence and how the children will spend time and communicate with each parent.
+Furthermore, the orders may also deal with other important and difficult issues relating to the children, such as their name, schooling, religion, location and medical needs among others.

-Prior to lodging an application with the court, it is important that both parties attempt try to resolve their differences through a family dispute resolution service, if applicable and appropriate.
-The service provider will thereafter issue a certificate so you can attach with your application in the event the matter has not settled or is not appropriate for mediation.
+Prior to lodging an application with the court, it is important that both parties attempt to resolve their differences through a family dispute resolution service, if applicable and appropriate.
+The service provider will thereafter issue a certificate for you to file with your application.

-Orders can also be sought by consent whereby both parties will engage in an agreement about the children and this agreement will be approved and sealed with the court.
+Orders can also be sought by consent whereby both parties will engage in an agreement about the children, and once an agreement is reached, it is then filed with the court.
 Upon Court approval, the agreement will become legally enforceable.
 Attendance in court may not be necessary when consent orders are applied for.
-The tip for consent orders to be successful is for both parties to negotiate arrangements for children which are workable and made in the best interest of the child in mind.
+In order for consent orders to be successful, both parties need to be amicable and negotiate arrangements for children which are workable and made in the best interest of the child in mind.

 Factors the court takes into consideration

 The Family Law Act 1975 (Cth) binds the court to provide primary considerations to what is in the best interests of the children when making an order.
 The court must ensure that their orders protect the children from family violence or abuse.
 The court must also ensure that it is safe and in the best interests of the children to maintain relationships with important people in their lives.